rafiberlin/sose21-pm-language-and-vision-g1/README.md

 additional dependencies.
 After installation, you can use the `game-setup` , `game-master` and `game-avatar` cli commands (where the python environment is accessible).

+**Installation on the Jarvis Remote Server**

+Install for your own user (no sudo)

+`pip install virtualenv`

+Check out the project from github and execute
+`cd sose21-pm-language-and-vision-g1`

+Create a virtual environmen named venv

+`virtualenv venv`

+Active the created environment:

+`source venv/bin/activate`

+Install the pytorch matching the remote server CUDA version, in this case:

+`pip install torch==1.7.1+cu101 torchvision==0.8.2+cu101 torchaudio==0.7.2 -f https://download.pytorch.org/whl/torch_stable.html`

+Install the remaining libraries with

+`pip install -r requirements_server.txt`

+Install the avatar with:

+`pip install .` or `python setup.py install`

+To install the latest update from the github repo, just type:

+`git pull`
+`pip install .` or `python setup.py install`

+You can simply deactivate the environment by typing:

+`deactivate`

+To check that Tensorflow and Pytorch are installed with GPU support, just run:

+`python check_gpu.py`

 **Installation for developers on remote machines**
 Run `update.sh` to install the project on a machine.
 This shell script simply pulls the latest changes and performs the install from above.
 As a result, the script will install the python project as an egg